Orbotics/conventions/README.md

 <br>

 ## Git Version Control
+This markdown file is meant for outlining conventions.
+If you want to learn git, feel free to explore this [document](https://github.com/ryanzhangofficial/git-guide) or the official [Github documentation](https://docs.github.com/en).

 ### Branching Strategy
 There will be two core branches: the `main` branch which consists of the final robot code for deployment during competitions, and the `dev` branch which will include all approved code.
 You may wonder, why do we distinguish between these two branches?
 This is mainly due to how [sprints](#sprints--season-adjustments) work.
 Approved code during a sprint will be merged into the `dev` branch, and all new code will be merged into the `main` branch at the end of the sprint.